 Protection from air pollution

-A number of factors will affect a person’s daily requirement for vitamin B6, because it impacts several aspects of metabolism.
-The effect on protein intake has been widely studied.
+A number of factors will affect a person’s daily requirement for vitamin B6, because it impacts several aspects of a person’s metabolism.

-According to the U.S. Office of Dietary Supplements, the recommended daily requirement for vitamin B6 is:
+According to the ODS, the recommended dietary allowances (RDA) for vitamin B6 are:

 |51+ years||1.7 mg||1.5 mg|